LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 The full list of Identifiers should be displayed again.

-Continue down the list until every identifier in the table below (same as table above) has the `App Group` added to it.
+Continue down the list until every identifier in the table below has the `App Group` added to it.
+(TBD - add comment and edit table if some identifiers do not require the `App Group`.)

 | `NAME` | `IDENTIFIER` |
 |-------|------------|